daos-stack/daos/src/tests/daosctl/README.md

 	* create-pool -- create a DAOS pool
 	* destroy-pool -- destroy a DAOS pool
 	* evict-pool -- logout clients that have connected to a pool
-	* help -- more of placeholder than anything truely helpful
+	* help -- more of placeholder than anything truly helpful

 Test Commands:
 	* connect-pool -- test connection API arguments